 That is a very pale illustration of what it’s like when you are away from God, not knowing who you are, not knowing who God is, and then you discover that the God who made the world is the God of utter self-giving love who longs to be there for you; to give himself to you and help you discover who you are.

 All of this is contained in the remarkable claim that “God has shone in our hearts to give the light of the knowledge of the glory of God.”
 We can know God deeply inside ourselves, in the face of Jesus Christ, the crucified and risen one.
 When Paul says the word “Jesus,” he never forgets that this is the Jesus who died on the cross.
 If we want to know who God really is, we don’t discover it by forgetting that Jesus died on the cross, by skipping past that and going on to what, seems so obviously like “glory.”
 We discover it as we look at the face which is crowned with the crown of thorns.

 Leader: “The mighty one, God the Lord, speaks and summons the earth from the rising of the sun to its setting.

 People: Out of Zion, the perfection of beauty, God shines forth.

-Leader: Our God comes and does not keep silence, before him is a devouring fire, and a mighty tempest all around him.
+Leader: Our God comes [and] does not keep silence, before him is a devouring fire, around him a mighty tempest.